springfall2008/batpred/docs/install.md

 ![image](https://github.com/springfall2008/batpred/assets/48591903/56bca491-1069-4abb-be29-a50b0a67a6b9)

-If you have used the [Combined AppDaemon and Predbat add-on installation method](#appdaemon-predbat-combined-install) then once installed and configured you should update Predbat to the latest version by using the **select.predbat_update** selector or by enabling the **switch.predbat_auto_update**.
+If you have used either the [Predbat add-on](#predbat-add-on-install) or [Combined AppDaemon and Predbat add-on](#appdaemon-predbat-combined-install) installation method then once installed and configured you should update Predbat to the latest version by selecting the latest version in the **select.predbat_update** selector, or by enabling the **switch.predbat_auto_update** to auto-update Predbat.

 ## Manual update of Predbat

 **Expert only**

-You can go to Github and download predbat.py from the releases tab and then manually copy this file over the existing version in `/config/appdaemon/apps/batpred/` manually.
+You can go to Github and download all the .py files from the releases tab and then manually copy these files over the existing version in `/config/appdaemon/apps/batpred/` manually.

 ## Upgrading from AppDaemon to Predbat add-on